 Mixed lesions show intermixed areas of leukoplakia and erythroplakia and also may be precursors of cancer.

 People who use tobacco, alcohol, or both are at much greater risk (up to 15 times) of oral cancer.
 For people who use chewing tobacco and snuff, the insides of the cheeks and lips are common sites.
 In other people, the most common sites for cancer include the lateral borders of the tongue, the floor of the mouth, and the oropharynx.
 Human papillomavirus (HPV) infection, especially type 16, is a risk factor for oral cancer, primarily in the tonsils and at the base of the tongue; at these sites, HPV16 has surpassed tobacco as the primary cause.
 Rarely, cancers found in the oral region have metastasized from the lungs, breast, or prostate.

 Oral cancer can have many different appearances but typically resembles dysplastic lesions (eg, white, red, or mixed white-red areas that are not easily wiped away).

 History of present illness includes questions about how long the growth has been present, whether it is painful, and whether there has been any injury to the area (eg, biting a cheek, scraping by a sharp tooth edge or dental restoration).
 Patients are asked about symptoms of systemic illness, particularly weight loss and malaise.

-Suspected candidiasis can be confirmed by finding yeast and pseudohyphae in 10% KOH wet mounts of scrapings from a lesion.
+Suspected candidiasis can be confirmed by finding yeast and pseudohyphae in 10% potassium hydroxide wet mounts of scrapings from a lesion.
 Other acute lesions, particularly those that appear related to local trauma or irritation, may be observed.
-However, most lesions present for more than a few weeks, and those of unknown duration, should be biopsied because cancer is difficult to exclude clinically.
+However, most lesions present for more than a few weeks, and those of unknown duration should be biopsied because cancer is difficult to exclude clinically.